Laurent Mauvignier

-Laurent Mauvignier (born in 1967, Tours) is a French writer.
+Laurent Mauvignier ([lɔʁɑ̃ moviɲje]; born 6 July 1967) is a French writer.
+He won the 2025 Prix Goncourt for La Maison vide (The Empty House).
+He is the brother of director Thierry Mauvignier.

 Biography

-After studying visual arts at the École des Beaux-Arts in Paris, Laurent Mauvignier decided to become a writer in the 1990s following the advice of Tanguy Viel, a friend and novelist.
-To date, he published all his works at the éditions de Minuit, where along with Jean Echenoz, Jean-Philippe Toussaint, Marie NDiaye or Éric Chevillard, Laurent Mauvignier is associated with the so-called « Style [des éditions de] Minuit ».
+After studying visual arts at the École supérieure des beaux-arts de Tours, Laurent Mauvignier decided to become a writer in the 1990s following the advice of Tanguy Viel, a friend and novelist.
+To date, all of his works have been published by éditions de Minuit, where, along with Jean Echenoz, Jean-Philippe Toussaint, Marie NDiaye and Éric Chevillard, Laurent Mauvignier is associated with the so-called « Style [des éditions de] Minuit ».